ttsabbott/react-mui-navbar/_Notes.md

+# Misc notes

-# Steps used to create this project!
+## Steps used to create this project!
 - npm create vite@latest . -- --template react (installs into current folder)
 - npm i (i is shorthand for install)
 - npm run dev (verify local server is running)